peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `double ToDouble()`<br>
  Converts this value to its closest equivalent as a 64-bit floating-point number, using the half-even rounding mode.
+* `long ToDoubleBits()`<br>
+ Converts this value to its closest equivalent as a 64-bit floating-point number encoded in the IEEE 754 binary64 format, using the half-even rounding mode.
 * `EFloat ToEFloat()`<br>
  Creates a binary floating-point number from this object's value.
 * `EFloat ToEFloat​(EContext ec)`<br>